 2.6 Provider Orientation

-TWC requires all newly enrolled providers to attend a provider orientation and a contract orientation as a condition of their contract.
+TWC requires, as a condition of their contract, all providers to attend a program orientation and a contract orientation prior to the contract being activated so service authorizations can be issued.

 Upon completion of the orientations, each contractor receives a copy of the contract, signed by both the contractor and TWC.

 TWC does not allow the contractor to provide contracted services, goods, and/or equipment until the contractor completes the orientations.